-Statement on gender composition
+Statement on gender composition in accordance to ÅRL § 99 b

 The ultimate parent company, Schlumberger Limited has determined the following policy applicable within the Schlumberger Group: "We must attract and retain top performers worldwide from the full depth of the talent pool and address the evolving needs of our workforce in terms of quality of life and dual career expectations.
 By creating a variety of perspectives - gender and culture - that stimulate productive creativity and innovation - we maintain our competitive edge.